 Over the years TLVFest has shown solidarity with the struggle for rights, freedom and justice of Palestinian queers, and Palestinians in general.
 We have shown numerous films on this issue.
 Palestinian queers were, are and will be part of the juries, and some of them were part of the festival team, and will be in the future.

 Let me also state very clearly that TLVFest is not “pinkwashing” anything.
 On the contrary.
-The very existence of TLVFest stands against the homophobic, racist and misogynistic government of Israel, and we say that openly and proudly.
+The very existence of TLVFest stands against the homophobic, racist and misogynistic parts of the parliament (Knesset) of Israel, and we say that openly and proudly.
 We will also continue to collaborate with queer Palestinian filmmakers who are interested in coexisting peacefully and building a much more tolerant and inclusive Middle East, both for Israelis and Palestinians.

 You have been approached by movements that instead of being transparent, choose to spread selective analysis of hand-picked facts out of context, if not out-right lies, and try to hurt a festival which stands firm against violence, corruption, and intolerance, and fights for the freedom of speech and human & civil rights of the LGBTQI+ community and of other disenfranchised minorities living in Israel.
 While we do understand their most basic motives, these movements have chosen the wrong target, and instead of promoting the Palestinian cause, they try to silence the ones who fight for freedom of speech.
 We are here to continue spreading LGBTQI+ culture and cinema across the country, introduce tolerance & pluralism, provoke thought, bring down walls, and build bridges between different cultures.